We may receive compensation when you click on links to products from our partners.

 2. Relationships and Giving

-networking is more than a hello, handshake, and a business card; the real value is in cultivating mutually beneficial relationships.
-And building a relationship is different than making a sales call, so leave your pitch at home and focus on the interaction.
+Networking is more than a hello, handshake, and a business card; the real value is in cultivating mutually beneficial relationships.
+Building a relationship is different than making a sales call, so leave your pitch at home and focus on the interaction.

 Many people attend events because they need help, so stand apart by going with the intention of offering help.
 Those who begin relationships by giving are often likely to receive willing help in return.